-The objectives outlined within the Health and Safety Policy and associated documentation are fully understood, communicated and acted upon by persons under their control: Equipment purchased complies with the requirements of legislation and enable staff to make adjustments as necessary to ensure their safety Relevant contractors and sub-contractors are appropriately selected and monitored to ensure compliance with relevant Trust policies and other legislation; These contractors have presented all necessary paperwork such as risk assessments and method statements before any works commence The Chief Finance Officer is notified of additional funding required as identified through surveys or capital asset expansion; Any shortfalls in staff and or resources are accounted for and addressed so as not to create additional health and safety risks.
-Staff under their control receive relevant Health and Safety training to enable them to work safely In accordance with the provisions of the Health and Safety at Work etc Act 1974 recognised trade unions representing the interests of Trust personnel are entitled to appoint safety representatives to consult with management in matters relating to health and safety and to carry out the functions detailed in the Safety Representatives and Safety Committees Regulations 1977, as amended.
-These functions include: Representing the employees in discussions with the employer on health, safety or welfare issues and in discussion with the HSE or other enforcing authorities; Familiarising themselves with the health and safety policy, procedures, rules and arrangements for securing safe and healthy working conditions; Being involved with the risk assessment procedures; Safety Attending Strategic and Operational Health Representatives and Safety committees as required and play an active role in accident prevention and the development of recommendations for improving booth and safety \neg for improving health and safety arrangements in the Trust; Inspecting the workplace in conjunction with the Health and Safety Advisors and others; Reporting to managers any hazards, conditions or circumstances identified or reported to them which they consider are likely to adversely affect health and safety; Investigating notifiable accidents, cases of diseases or ill health and dangerous occurrences Contractors Contractors have the responsibility within this policy for ensuring that: All staff under their direction and control complies with all relevant statutory requirements; All their staff comply with relevant Trust Policies; Their organisation undertakes a commitment to proactively manage Health and Safety through line management responsibilities and accountabilities and can demonstrate this through formal documentation; Contractors and sub-contractors take reasonable care for their health and safety and that of others and report any issues that they become aware of; Contractors and their staff provide suitable and sufficient risk assessments and method statements to ensure that activities can be managed safely and in accordance with the law; All contractors and subcontractors view the asbestos register and associated pictures / location information to ensure that they will not disturb asbestos containing materials or if there is any likelihood that they will, then they must contact personnel within the SSL for advice and guidance.
-Signing of the register to confirm this; All contractors and subcontractors must report immediately any damage to asbestos, or suspected asbestos containing materials if so discovered; All contractors and subcontractors must have sufficient knowledge, skills, aptitude and resources to conduct their activities safely and without risk to health.
-No contractor is to work on any system beyond his / her knowledge or capability; All contractors and subcontractors must comply with all lawful directions given by the responsible persons appointed by the Trust; All contractors and subcontractors must ensure that their staff comply fully with this policy and all arrangements under this policy; Contractors and sub-contractors must not misuse or interfere with anything provided to them in the interests of health and safety; All contracts entered into to impose these responsibilities Visitors All visitors to Trust premises must comply with the policies and procedures that been put in place to ensure their safety.
+The Chief Finance Officer is notified of additional funding required as identified through surveys or capital asset expansion.
+Any shortfalls in staff and or resources are accounted for and addressed so as not to create additional health and safety risks.
+Staff under their control receive relevant Health and Safety training to enable them to work safely.
+Safety Representatives In accordance with the provisions of the Health and Safety at Work etc Act 1974 recognised trade unions representing the interests of Trust personnel are entitled to appoint safety representatives to consult with management in matters relating to health and safety and to carry out the functions detailed in the Safety Representatives and Safety Committees Regulations 1977, as amended.
+These functions include: Representing the employees in discussions with the employer on health, safety, or welfare issues and in discussion with the HSE or other enforcing authorities.
+Familiarising themselves with the health and safety policy, procedures, rules and arrangements for securing safe and healthy working conditions.
+Being involved with the risk assessment procedures.
+Attending Strategic and Operational Health and Safety committees as required and play an active role in accident prevention and the development of recommendations for improving health and safety arrangements in the Trust.
+Inspecting the workplace in conjunction with the Health and Safety Advisors and others.
+Reporting to managers any hazards, conditions or circumstances identified or reported to them which they consider are likely to adversely affect health and safety.
+Investigating notifiable accidents, cases of diseases or ill health and dangerous occurrences.
+Contractors Contractors have the responsibility within this policy for ensuring that: All staff under their direction and control complies with all relevant statutory requirements.
+All their staff comply with relevant Trust Policies.
+Their organisation undertakes a commitment to proactively manage Health and Safety through line management responsibilities and accountabilities and can demonstrate this through formal documentation.
+Contractors and sub-contractors take reasonable care for their health and safety and that of others and report any issues that they become aware of.
+Contractors and their staff provide suitable and sufficient risk assessments and method statements to ensure that activities can be managed safely and in accordance with the law.

+All contractors and subcontractors view the asbestos register and associated pictures / location information to ensure that they will not disturb asbestos containing materials or if there is any likelihood that they will, then they must contact personnel within the SSL for advice and guidance.
+Signing of the register to confirm this.
+All contractors and subcontractors must report immediately any damage to asbestos, or suspected asbestos containing materials if so discovered.
+All contractors and subcontractors must have sufficient knowledge, skills, aptitude, and resources to conduct their activities safely and without risk to health.
+No contractor is to work on any system beyond his / her knowledge or capability.
+All contractors and subcontractors must comply with all lawful directions given by the responsible persons appointed by the Trust.
+All contractors and subcontractors must ensure that their staff comply fully with this policy and all arrangements under this policy.
+Contractors and sub-contractors must not misuse or interfere with anything provided to them in the interests of health and safety.
+All contracts entered into to impose these responsibilities.
+Visitors All visitors to Trust premises must comply with the policies and procedures that been put in place to ensure their safety.